bitsoffreedom/newspeak/README.rst

 included in the mysql.sql file.
 The scripts configuration file is included in feeds.example.cfg, which must be renamed to feeds.cfg.
 To start monitoring feeds one adds the row to the feeds table in the database.
 Of course, one needs to know the address of the RSS feed to monitor.
-The column type denotes whether the articles from the feed must be filtered ("2") or not ("1").
+The column filter denotes whether the articles from the feed must be filtered ("2") or not ("1").
 The description field is self-explantory, just like the active field.